 Do you have a new kitten?
 Is your household cat something special?
-Are they more dog than a cat?
-Have you ever thought that your cat is so cute he or she could be the face of that new cat food as a cat mode or cat actor?
+Are they more of a dog than a cat?
+Have you ever thought that your cat is so cute that they could be the face of the new cat food product as a cat mode or cat actor?
 Well, here’s how to go about making that dream a reality!

 Training (yes, cats can be trained!)

 Cats – like any animal – can be trained, and we don’t just mean litter training.
 Cats are bright, intelligent and eager to learn, with a strong desire to please their owner.
 In the battle of cat versus dog, you may be surprised by how capable cats are at learning commands.

 More and more, we’re seeing that people are opening up to the idea of working with their cats.
 This has the benefit of helping to increase your bond, entertain and give them a fun and engaging home.
 It is now the norm to see harness and lead trained cats; let’s face it, we want to go everywhere with our best friend.
 Using positive reward training, other skills and tricks can be equally as rewarding.
-Many cats are capable of ‘sit and stay’, ‘paw’, ‘high five’ and much more.
-These are the cat’s agents are specifically looking for when casting cat models.
+Many cats are capable of commands such as: sit, stay, paw, high five and so many more.
+These are what the cat’s agents are specifically looking for when casting cat models.

 Not all briefs with require your cat to perform skills, sometimes they just want the cat to behave naturally.
 Despite this, that doesn’t mean that it will be smooth running and easy, your cat still needs to be happy in new environments with busy, noisy locations.